kumar045/mdfileviewer/Module 3 Part B.md

 To set up the active account, run:
     $ gcloud config set account ACCOUNT
 `
+# Create and run the scan

+1. Click Navigation menu > App Engine > Security Scans.

+2. Click + New Scan.

+The Starting URLs field is prepopulated with the URL of the app you just deployed.

+4. Click Save to create the scan.

+5. Click Run to start scanning:

+Note: It takes some time to scan a frontend app that we have deployed.

+# Check the results of the scan

+After the scan completes, check the result of your scan in Security Command Center:

+1. Click Navigation menu > Security > Security Command Center

+2. Then click on the Findings tab and view the findings by Category and select XSS near the bottom of the list.

+3. Click on one of the XSS findings to view its details.

+4. In the Additional Information section, click the Source Properties tab:

+If we have any vulnerability in frontend app then You'll notice the vulnerability.

 Congratulations!
-You are now able to identified the vulnerability using a Web Security Scanner scan
+You are now able to scan the vulnerability using a Web Security Scanner scan

 ## Author(s)
 Shivam Kumar